 - Analects 10.17: “The stables caught fire.
 The Master, upon returning from court, inquired ‘Was anyone hurt?’
 He did not ask about the horses.”

-Here, we are trying to get a sense of Confucius as a person.
-He is someone who wants to hit the bull’s-eye, to be sure, but he wants to hit it just so—both accurately and with the right amount of force.
-He speaks amiably about hating inflexibility, but we can see at least a few places here where Confucius seems quite set in his ways.
-So which is it?
+What sense do you have of Confucius as a person?
+He is someone who wants to hit the bulls-eye, to be sure, but he wants to hit it just so—both accurately and with the right amount of force.
+He speaks amiably about hating inflexibility, but we can see at least a few places here where Confucius seems set in his ways.
+But which is it?
 Read the text carefully and make up your own mind.

-Readers throughout the ages have disagreed about what these passages mean with respect to flexibility or inflexibility.
-Many thinkers of his own era mocked him relentlessly.
+Readers throughout the ages have disagreed about what these passages mean concerning flexibility or inflexibility.
+Many thinkers of his era mocked him relentlessly.
 Even his admirers more than occasionally winced at what seemed to be Confucius’s rulemaking for its own sake.

 But what of the other passages?
 Do they show a person who is flexible or not?
 Accepting medicine, but admitting that he wouldn’t be taking any of it?
 Is that flexible?
 If you’re not planning to take it, why accept it at all?
-And how about sitting only on a straight mat?
-Making an offering at every meal?
+What about sitting only on a straight mat or making an offering at every meal?
 How about solemnly observing a somewhat superstitious village ritual of which he did not entirely approve?
-By mounting the eastern stairs—the place of the person serving as host—Confucius seems to support his fellow villagers, even if his own feelings about ghosts and exorcisms did not match those of his neighbors.
+By mounting the eastern stairs—the place of the person serving as host—Confucius seems to support his fellow villagers, even if his feelings about ghosts and exorcisms did not match those of his neighbors.

 Imagine someone who is ever so punctual and extremely orderly in everything she does, someone who is occasionally a killjoy, but also someone who might just surprise, and even delight, occasionally.
 Think of someone who loves rules, and operating within and even occasionally beyond their structures.
 Perhaps the word we really should be seeking for Confucius is not flexibility, but rather complexity.

 When Confucius died in 479 B.C.E. he was not a person of great influence.
-And yet the man who would reign above all teachers in Chinese history answered, at least after a fashion, the very questions about personal character, flexibility, and complexity that we have been asking.
-Let’s conclude with a glimpse at Confucius’s own account of his teaching philosophy (Analects 15.3):
+Yet the man who would reign above all teachers in Chinese history answered, at least after a fashion, the very questions about personal character, flexibility, and complexity that we have been asking.
+As a final note, consider this glimpse at Confucius’s own account of his teaching philosophy (Analects 15.3):